christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -   Jesus: Likely a phonetic shift from Asar/Aesus (pronounced ah-soos)/Iset/Izates/Izas/et. al. Another option: Coins of Ptolemy XI Alexander II depict the syncretic deity Zeus-Ammon: https://harvardartmuseums.org/collections/object/170118?position=0&context=person&id=22936 Zeus-Ammon -> A-Zeus -> Aesus/Aesar.
 Alexander the Great was the first Zeus-Ammon (Amun-Ra).
 -   Monobazus: Sabazios is the Phrygian and Thracian version of Zeus.
 Ma'nu is likely a diminutive of Menneus ("son of man"), and then Manu-Sabazios becomes Monobazus.
 Monobazus also becomes "Bazus" or "Bar Izates" shortened to "baYZTus" (or bar YZT) through frequent oral repetition which then becomes "bOETHus".
 The Boethusians were a jewish priestly sect.
 -   Piso cognomen: "Appius" is a cognomen (personal name) of the Claudian family.
 Appius and Piso are synonymous (In Greek, Appius is rendered as Appios, from there Piso).
 The name Piso itself would be a form of Peisistratos/Pisistratos, the leading name of ancient Athens in Greece.
 (Pisistratos is a Latinized spelling of the Greek Peisistratos).
 It could be said that all the ruling elite of the Julio-Claudian dynasty were Pisos, including Nero who was nearly deposed by a Piso.
 Appius is also cognate with Arrius (through rhotacization in ancient Latin the /p/ and /r/ could be swapped).

 ####  2 Ancient Alias Names List  (Chronologically Organized by Era and Dynasty)

+Note on aliases and locations: I believe that the Ptolemaic elites in antiquity role-played as if they were characters in a play, and they used regional aliases and fictional deaths as story patterns or archetypes.
+They killed off one character and then assumed the role of another one in a different location.
+For example, the governor of Roman Egypt from 33 CE to 38, Aulus Avillius Flaccus, was also Polemon II of Pontus, who was the prince of the Bosporan, Pontus, Cilicia, and Cappadocia, which was the regional alias of Emperor Titus.
+The character of Aulus Avillius Flaccus dies at the same time Polemon II of Pontus takes power, and then Polemon II of Pontus dies around the same time Titus becomes emperor.
+The way of connecting them is through the fact that they were all married to the same woman, Berenice, granddaughter of King Herod.

 I. Ptolemaic & Bosphoran Dynasty
 - Julius Caesar: Ptolemy XI Alexander II, Asander, King of Bosphorus (Philocaesar Philoromaios, Soter, Great King of Kings, "As" in his name refers to Asar(Osiris)/Aesar/Aeser/Aisar/Ais/Is), Pharnaces II, Brogitarix